pThienk/Slip_Simulation/README.md

 If you wish to change the C++ compiler for any reason (looking at you, Ethan!), change the right side of `$(CXX) = g++` in the first line of the Makefile to whatever compiler or specific version you like.
-Additionally, example .sbatch and autosubmit shell file is also included for running the program on Campus Cluster.
+Additionally, example .sbatch and autosubmit shell file are also included for running the program on Campus Cluster.

 ## Creators and Maintainers